sirwin31/neural_info_retrieval/util/README.md

 record = doc_idx['D3502052']
 ```

+The *docs00.json* and *docs00.tsv* files are examples of text files that can
+be indexed with an `indexer.IndexedFile` object.
+The *tests* folder
+contains a simple *pytest* test of the IndexedFile object.

 ## log.py
 Returns a Python Standard Library logger object that logs messages to a
 file and the console.